-Hypertension is a common adverse effect of erythropoietin (EPO) treatment that is observed among patients with chronic kidney disease (CKD) and even among healthy subjects who receive EPO [1-3].
+Hypertension is a common adverse effect of erythropoietin (EPO) treatment that is observed among patients with chronic kidney disease (CKD) and even among healthy subjects who receive erythropoietin [1-3].

 This topic reviews hypertension related to erythropoietin among CKD patients.
 Other issues related to erythropoietin among CKD patients, including hemoglobin (Hb) targets, are addressed elsewhere.
 (See "Erythropoietin for the anemia of chronic kidney disease among predialysis and peritoneal dialysis patients" and "Erythropoietin for the anemia of chronic kidney disease in hemodialysis patients" and "Anemia of chronic kidney disease: Target hemoglobin/hematocrit for patients treated with erythropoietic agents".)